gnay-uy/gnay-uy/README.md

-## hi i eat legos
+## about
-information technology student @ np, hobbyist sleeper
+information technology student @ np, brick eater

-do not ask me to fix your printer, i will freeze all of your silverware in a pot.
+do not ask me to fix your printer, i will freeze all of your silverware in a pot. <br>
+i sleep on beds and lift weights with my hands

 ## links
 [leetcode](https://leetcode.com/u/gnayuy/) <br>